NicolasDenoyelle/Hierarchical-monitors/README.md

-listed in environment: `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` (stat_default is loaded by default), containing functions with prototype: `double <name>(struct monitor *)`, loaded at library initialization, and which function <name> might be loaded to perform the task of reducing monitor's events to a sample or samples history to a synthetic value.
+listed in environment: `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` (stat_default is loaded by default), containing functions with prototype: `double <name>(struct monitor *)`, loaded at library initialization, and which function <name> might be loaded to perform the task of reducing monitor's events to a sample or samples window to a synthetic value.

 ## Requirements: